 Many people know jellyfish and other gelatinous animals only as unidentifiable jelly-like blobs on the beach.
 Jellyfish are also often treated as a scourge, deadly creatures that should be avoided due to their venomous sting.
 In reality, jellyfish and other gelatinous animals are among the most beautiful and stunning animals of the sea.
-Although a few types may present some danger to people, most are harmless.
-And you won't need to worry about dying after a jellyfish encounter on the Pacific coast - we don't have anything like the deadly sea wasp (box jelly) of Australia.
+Although a few types present some danger to people, most are harmless.
+And you won’t need to worry about dying after a jellyfish encounter on the Pacific coast – we don’t have anything like the deadly Irukandji of Australia.

 Take a jellyfish out of water and it collapses into a quivering blob.
 The disparate creatures comprising the gelatinous animals are united by having bodies lacking hard skeletal components.
 With tissues composed of 95% or more water, they are usually exceedingly delicate and easily damaged, with a gelatin-like consistency.
 Unlike a fish, which retains its form when out of water, a jelly requires the support provided by the aqueous environment.
 Gelatinous animals are remarkable in their abilities to swim and capture food without the aid of hard skeletal parts (with the exception of some pelagic molluscs that have jaws and a radula).